-The TEAM W Month Workbook is a publication of Pathways.org.
-TEAM W: That Every Ability May Worship raises awareness to the gifts received when worshippers of all abilities are welcomed and can participate in their faith communities.
-Information, educational materials and grants are provided to congregations of all faith traditions across the U.S. to promote access, welcome and belonging for parishioners of all abilities.
+The TEAM Belong Month Workbook is a publication of Pathways.org.
+The Pathways.org That Every Ability May Belong ministry raises awareness to the gifts received when individuals of all abilities know they belong in their faith communities.
+Visit www.TEAMBelong.org for free handouts to assist parishes to create belonging for individuals of all abilities.